Bermuda: Military and defence

-In May 1940, the US requested base rights in Bermuda from the United Kingdom, but British Prime Minister Winston Churchill was initially unwilling to accede to the American request without getting something in return.
+In May 1940, the United States requested base rights in Bermuda from the United Kingdom, but British Prime Minister Winston Churchill was initially unwilling to accede to the American request without getting something in return.
 In September 1940, as part of the Destroyers for Bases Agreement, the UK granted the US base rights in Bermuda.
 Bermuda and Newfoundland were not originally included in the agreement, but both were added to it, with no war material received by the UK in exchange.
 One of the terms of the agreement was that the airfield the US Army built would be used jointly by the US and the UK (which it was for the duration of the war, with RAF Transport Command relocating there from Darrell's Island in 1943).
 The US Army established the Bermuda Base Command in 1941 to co-ordinate its air, anti-aircraft, and coast artillery assets during the war.
 The US Navy operated a submarine base on Ordnance Island from 1942 through 1945.

 Construction began in 1941 of two airbases consisting of 5.8 km2 of land, largely reclaimed from the sea.
 For a number of years, Bermuda's bases were used by US Air Force transport and refuelling aircraft and by US Navy aircraft patrolling the Atlantic for enemy submarines, first German and, later, Soviet.
 The principal installation, Kindley Air Force Base on the eastern coast, was transferred to the US Navy in 1970 and redesignated Naval Air Station Bermuda.
 As a naval air station, the base continued to host both transient and deployed USN and USAF aircraft, as well as transitioning or deployed Royal Air Force and Canadian Forces aircraft.

 The original NAS Bermuda on the west side of the island, a seaplane base until the mid-1960s, was designated as the Naval Air Station Bermuda Annex.
 It provided optional anchorage and dockage facilities for transiting US Navy, US Coast Guard and NATO vessels, depending on size.
 An additional US Navy compound known as Naval Facility Bermuda (NAVFAC Bermuda), a submarine-detecting SOSUS station, was located to the west of the Annex near a Canadian Forces communications facility in the Tudor Hill area; it was converted from a US Army coast artillery bunker in 1954 and operated until 1995.
 Although leased for 99 years, US forces withdrew in 1995, as part of the wave of base closures following the end of the Cold War.

 Canada, which had operated a war-time naval base, HMCS Somers Isles, on the old Royal Navy base at Convict Bay, St George's, also established a radio-listening post at Daniel's Head in the West End of the islands during this time.